 Be sure to let me know in the comments if you give it a go!

-Looking for more Lemon recipes?
+Looking for more Lemon Dessert ideas?

 Tips for making this Lemon Curd Recipe: